Robert the Doll (film series): The Legend of Robert the Doll (2018)

 is a 2018 British supernatural horror film written and directed by Andrew Jones.
 It is a sequel to the (2017) film The Toymaker, (2016) film The Curse of Robert the Doll and (2015) film Robert and a fourth installment to the Robert the Doll film series.
 It stars Lee Bane, Harriet Rees, Judith Haley, Eloise Juryeff and Gareth Lawrence.

-Cast and crew are started filming on August 8, 2017 and wrapped on August 20, 2017.
+Cast and crew are started filming on August 8, 2017, and wrapped on August 20, 2017.

 Robert Reborn (2019)

 is a 2019 British B-horror film written and directed by Andrew Jones.
-A prequel to the 2015 film Robert and a fifth and final installment in the Robert the Doll film series.
+A prequel to the 2015 film Robert and a fifth installment in the Robert the Doll film series.

 Robert Reborn was the final film of director Andrew Jones, who died on January 15, 2023.

+Reboot

+Robert Returns (2027)

+is a 2027 British B-horror film and a reboot of the Robert the Doll film series.
+Written and directed by Nathan Shepka, it is produced by Flickering Myth and Shepka Productions.